Frizbeeco/Frizbee/documentation.md

 Each post is wrapped by a `<post>` tag, with the folowing: `<token>` representing the user's user passphrase token (ask the user from the posting form for it, and direct them to [this page to find it](https://frizbee.co/token.php)), `<postid>` being a UUID that the posting form should have generated on the fly, `<title>`, `<subtitle>`, and `<full>` (the full body of the post) being user-submitted information from the form, and `<unixtime>` representing the unix timestamp as of the time of the submission.

 Make sure NOT to wrap the whole .xml file within a larger tag.
-Even if it is not syntactically correect, our interface automatically parses it.
+Even if it is not syntactically correct, our interface automatically parses it.

 The posting files store the post information, and our server merely stores the vote tallies and comments (as a method of preventing astrosurfing).